abdulrahim2002/nle1/task1/readme.md

 We can take different approaches to solve this problem.

-Currently, we infer the ingredients and amounts from annotated data provided in `annotated_gemma.csv` using logical rules/dictionaries/regular expressions.
+Currently, we infer the ingredients and amounts from annotated data provided in `annotated_gemma.csv` using logical rules/dictionaries/regular expressions etc

-If later in the pipeline in task 3, we find that our approach is not good enough preprocessing for API calls, then we reprompt the llm to process the dataset further to identify the missing ingredients with right nutritional calculations (iterative process)
+If later in the pipeline in task 3, we find that our approach is not good enough preprocessing for API calls, then we prompt the llm to process the dataset further to identify the missing ingredients with right nutritional calculations (iterative process)